 ■ Social housing program of TOKİ targets the low and middle-income people who cannot own a housing unit under the existing market conditions.
 (Considering the distribution of the housing projects realized by TOKİ, 14% of the same consists of "Fund Raising by the financial model of Revenue Sharing" and 86% of "Social Housing" projects.)

 The beneficiaries of the social housing projects of TOKİ (constructed on lands pertaining to TOKİ) make their down payments on the start of the constructions after the tender or at a certain stage (determined by the Administration) (no down-payment is collected in projects toward the poor), and continue monthly payments according to a single-indexed reimbursement plan.
-For most of these projects the index is the public sector wage index (semiannual index calculated by the Ministry of Finance of Republic of Turkey).
+For most of these projects the index is the public sector wage index (semiannual index calculated by the Ministry of Finance of the Republic of Turkey).

-For the projects targeting the low income group citizens, monthly installments are increased (twice in a year) depending on the rate of increase for public sector wage index or Producer Price Index or Consumer Price Index (inflation indices announced by TurkStat), whichever is smaller (namely; variable single-indexed credit system).
-The maturities of the loan repayments of TOKİ are set as 8-25 years in average depending on the financial capabilities of the target groups.
+For the social type of housing projects targeting low income families, monthly payments are increased (twice in a year) depending on the rate of increase for public sector wage index or Producer Price Index or Consumer Price Index (inflation indices announced by Turk Stat).
+The maturities of the loan repayments of TOKİ's social type housing projects are set as 10-20 years in average depending on the financial capabilities of the target groups.

 Since the property right is owned by TOKİ until the debt is over, the repayments of the projects are under guarantee.
 That is, TOKİ is acting as a 'guarantor' for the repayments of the project.
 TOKİ finalizes the construction of housing units within 24 months.